Content under review

 Group 2: Drugs currently in the CDF and being appraised by NICE

-Group 3: Drugs currently on the CDF but which have not yet been appraised by NICE.
+Group 3: Drugs currently on the CDF but which have not yet been appraised by NICE

-Patients in this country will now have access to clinically and cost effective, innovative new cancer drugs faster than ever before.
-In a first of its kind approach, NICE will issue draft recommendations on the use of cancer medicines before they receive their licence, with funding from NHS England available if approved.
+Patients in this country now have access to clinically- and cost-effective, innovative new cancer drugs faster than ever before.
+In a first of its kind approach, we issue draft recommendations on the use of cancer medicines before they receive their licence, with funding from NHS England available if approved.
 No other country in Europe does this.
 Sir Andrew Dillon, NICE chief executive